 The Ring Floodlight Cam is marketed as being weatherproof and able to operate in below-freezing and desert conditions (-5°F to 120°F) (-20.5°C to 48.5°C)(1).

-Like the Ring Spotlight Cam, the IP rating is not listed on the shop.ring.com website.
-After a conversation with a Ring support specialist I was informed that the IP rating for the Ring Floodlight Cam is IP 56, making it slightly more weatherproof than the Ring Spotlight Cam and able to withstand stronger jets of water.
+Like the Ring Spotlight Cam, the IP rating is not listed on Ring’s website.
+After a conversation with a Ring support specialist, I was informed that the IP rating for the Ring Floodlight Cam is IP 56, making it slightly more weatherproof than the Ring Spotlight Cam and able to withstand stronger jets of water.

 Ring Spotlight Cam vs Floodlight Cam: What’s The Difference?

-The Ring Floodlight Cam is a bigger camera flanked by two ulta-bright flood lights that are motion-activated, while the Spotlight Cam is a camera bordered by two smaller sidelights.
+The Ring Floodlight Cam is a bigger camera flanked by two ultra-bright floodlights that are motion-activated, while the Spotlight Cam is a camera bordered by two smaller sidelights.
 The Floodlight has to be hardwired, while you have the option to run the Spotlight Cam on a rechargeable battery.

-Both the Ring Spotlight and the Ring Floodlight cameras have a HD Video live view, remote activated sirens, two-way talk functions, and motion-activated alerts with advanced motion detection.
+Both the Ring Spotlight and the Ring Floodlight cameras have an HD Video live view, remotely activated sirens, two-way talk functions, and motion-activated alerts with advanced motion detection.